-The Wagner Building contains the Business Division, the computer center, general lecture rooms, and a faculty office complex.
-Constructed in 1966, the building was named for Leander Wagner of Crystal City, a charter member of the Board of Trustees with continuous service from 1946 to 1976.
+The Leander Wagner Building, constructed in 1966, is named for Leander Wagner of Crystal City, a charter member of the SWTJC Board of Trustees with continuous service from 1946 to 1976.
+It contains the Business Division, Law Enforcement Academy classrooms, SWTJC's Information Technology team and a faculty office complex.